 The other day, some students came to my office to ask me a few questions.
 They had heard from a biologist that, given evolution, humans are not unique.
 They wondered why the Church does not come out and just declare evolution true.
 My first inclination was to wish that it did.
 However, the Church should not do so.
 Science does not belong to the realm of faith and morals.
 There should be no magisterial declaration about the science because we will come to an ever deeper understanding of the mechanisms of evolution.

-The International Theological Commission’s document Communion and Stewardshipwas the last time the Church wrote something fairly authoritative on evolution.
+The International Theological Commission’s document Communion and Stewardship was the last time the Church wrote something fairly authoritative on evolution.
 It is worth checking out.
 However, it is not magisterial per se.
 It is the document of a Vatican curial body that the magisterium stamps as orthodox.

 That document describes how mankind arose, either as an individual or in populations, around a couple hundred thousand years ago in Africa.
 That is still largely accurate.
 However, it would be best not put such claims into a magisterial declaration.

 Staying on Humani generis, does Pius XII really teach that evolution entails that God does not create the body directly?
-If I understood him correctly, he says that the body can evolve.

-Does he actually opt for one hypothesis or the other?
 He leaves it open.
 In my opinion, he seems to root against evolution even though he is open to it.

 Pius XII is a very interesting pope.
 He declared the Assumption of Mary, but was also very nuanced on biblical scholarship.
 His encyclical on interpreting Scripture, Divino afflante Spiritu, is quite advanced.
 He was the first pope to open the door to the now well-established findings of modern biblical scholarship.

 Humani generis teaches that there is an apparent incompatibility between polygenism, the descent of humans from more than one pair of parents, and the universality of original sin.
 Original sin is transmitted through natural generation from Adam to all humanity.
 Has this teaching been revised by a magisterial teaching of equal or greater authority?
-No, it has not.

 Professor Ratzinger inquired into this.
 With a priest, who is a friend of mine, I am working on an article on Ratzinger's lecture notes on creation.
 Importantly, he distinguishes polygenism from polyphyly, the view that there are multiple lineages.
 He accepts polygenism, though in a sense different from Pius.
 So do an increasing number of orthodox Catholics.